Tim Z. Hernandez

-Tim Z. Hernandez is an American writer, performer, and multi-disciplinary artist.
+Tim Z. Hernandez is an American writer, performer, multi-disciplinary artist, and documentary filmmaker.
 His first poetry collection, Skin Tax (2004), received the 2006 American Book Award, and his debut novel, Breathing, in Dust (2010), was awarded the 2010 Premio Aztlán Literary Prize, and was a finalist for the California Book Award.
 In 2011, Hernandez was named one of sixteen New American Poets by the Poetry Society of America.
 In 2014, he received the Colorado Book Award for his poetry collection, Natural Takeover of Small Things, and the 2014 International Latino Book Award for his historical fiction novel, Mañana Means Heaven.
 In 2018, he received the Luis Leal Award for Distinction in Chicano Letters administered by UC Santa Barbara, and in 2019 he was inducted into the Texas Institute of Letters.

 Hernandez's research of the 1948 Los Gatos DC-3 crash near Los Gatos, California, which killed 32 people, resulted in his successful campaign to install a monument at the mass grave site in 2013, and at the crash site in 2024.
 In 2017, he published the book, All They Will Call You, and in 2024, They Call You Back, based on the crash and the subsequent investigation.
 Hernandez was one of four finalists for the inaugural Freedom Plow Award from the Split This Rock Foundation for his work on locating the victims of the plane wreck at Los Gatos.